saurabh629/terraform-practice/Onica-test/README.md

 ## Validation Test ##

-* The output received for curl with Header key-value pair of "Host: `www.test.com`" is hello test.
+* The output received for curl with Header key-value pair of "Host: `www.test.com`" is 'hello test'.
-  The output received for curl with Header key-value pair of "Host: `ww2.test.com`" is hello test2.
+  The output received for curl with Header key-value pair of "Host: `ww2.test.com`" is 'hello test2'.

 ```
 curl -H "Host: www.test.com"  <ALB dns>